 Generally, treatment aims to reduce inflammation in the tendons so you can move your thumb without pain.

 Usually, we start with simple anti-inflammatories such as ibuprofen or naproxen.
-Next, a Thumb spica splint for 4-6 weeks can be helpful to rest the tendons.
+Next, a Thumb spica splint for 4-6 weeks can help rest the tendons.
 Finally, a referral to a hand therapist for exercises for your thumb, wrist, and forearm will help.

 What about a De Quervain’s tenosynovitis injection?